-As for me, I have pour out my baking culinary with so much love put into it.
+As for me, I have poured out my baking culinary with so much love put into it.
 Bought condensed milk a month or so ago.
 Thought best use it before it expired.
 I have taken up to the next level by adding pureed pears to it.
-Well down to when my batter were a bit too much liquid.
+Well down to when my batter was a bit too much liquid.
 Therefore, I have ended up baking my cake for 2 hours.
-Yes, I mean 2 whole hour when it could be just 40 minutes to an hour.
+Yes, I mean 2 whole hours when it could be just 40 minutes to an hour.
 Learned my lesson never put too much liquid ingredients.
-Even a professional bake do make mistake.
+Even a professional bake does make mistake.
 We are human!!!!

 250 g butter